Makeup Air and Kitchen Exhaust

 Food Prep Area

-Using an exhaust fan to remove cooking odors is an effective method for improving IAQ, but in large kitchens with persistent smells, it can be challenging.
-A simple solution is to install an exhaust duct connected to an inline fan to effectively eliminate these odors.
+Using an exhaust fan to remove cooking odors is an effective method for improving IAQ.
+However, in scenarios with large kitchens and extensive food prep stations, addressing persistent smells like cut onions or slow cooker aromas can be a challenge.
+In such cases, a straightforward solution is to install an exhaust duct connected to an inline fan to effectively eliminate these odors.

 Learn from Our Pro